Gangue: Environmental impact of gangue minerals in mine tailings

 Native gold partially contained within a quartz gangue, visible at lower left.

 Gangue minerals, once separated by mineral dressing processes of (most of) the valuable ore minerals and dumped in mine tailings may be a significant environmental impact.
 In particular, oxidation of pyrite, a common gangue mineral, is one of the main sources of acid mine drainage.

 Re-use

-Waste minerals that were once disgarded as gangue are sometimes salvaged and used commercially.
+Waste minerals that were once discarded as gangue are sometimes salvaged and used commercially.
 For example, in copper mines in the nineteenth century the mineral arsenopyrite was dumped until arsenic compounds became popular as insecticides later in the century.

 Starting in the second half of the 20th century the environmental benefits of recycling gangue gained prominence.
 For example, in 2002, about 130 million tons of gangue were produced per year from coal mining in China.
 This, mixed with the 60 million tons of coal mud also produced, could be used for power generation; and the coal mining gangue could be combined with coal fly ash to produce building materials.
 The estimated cost of such projects would be up to 4 billion yuan, but would be expected to save just over 4 million tons of standard coal per year.